jadettt/Student-Journal/Technical/Week-3.md

 # Monday Session - HTML & CSS
 ## HTML
 - What does HTML stand for?

-- what is HTMl used for?
+Hypertext Markup Language, a standardized system for tagging text files to achieve font, colour, graphic, and hyperlink effects on World Wide Web pages.
+"an HTML file"

+- what is HTMl used for?HTML is used to create electronic documents (called pages) that are displayed on the World Wide Web.
+Each page contains a series of connections to other pages called hyperlinks.

 - What do these tags stand for? and can you show an example of using them ( in here is fine )
   - <a></a>